 What Is The First Step In A Job Hazard Analysis?

-The first step in a Job Hazard Analysis (JHA) is identifying and selecting the job or task to be analyzed.
 This involves evaluating high-risk activities, reviewing past incident reports, and prioritizing jobs with potential hazards.
+If you’re documenting safety procedures in detail, our guide on how to do a job hazard analysis walks through the full step-by-step process used by many construction teams.
 By focusing on tasks with frequent injuries or near-misses, teams can prevent future accidents.

 How to Identify the Right Task for a JHA